lkuper/icfp2016/README.md

 silhouette, then move the resulting folded-up rectangle to fit over the silhouette.
 This worked well for problems with a tight rectilinear bounding box whose width and height was close to 1 divided by a power of two.
-For others, it didn't always work.
+For others, it didn't work so well.

-Then we added the ability to fold the paper once horizontally less than halfway and once vertically less than halfway.
+Then we added the ability to fold the paper once horizontally less than halfway, and once vertically less than halfway.
 This allowed us to do reasonably well on problems with tight bounding boxes that were between 0.5 and 1 on a side.

-At some point, we figured out that we would be better able to match a lot of silhouettes if we could rotate our folded-up rectangle to match the diameter of the points of the silhouette.  `calipers.py` implements this.
+At some point, we figured out that we would be better able to match a lot of silhouettes if we could rotate our folded-up rectangle to match the diameter of the points of the silhouette.  `calipers.py` implements diameter-finding.
 Unfortunately, we ran into a lot of trouble here with numerical instability.
-Our rotation code worked well for, for example, probblems 5 and 6 (with judicious use of `limit_denominator` from Python's `fractions` module), but for problem 7 the server complained that our solution's destination facets weren't congruent with its source facets.
+Our rotation code worked well for, for example, problems 5 and 6 (with judicious use of `limit_denominator` from Python's `fractions` module), but for problem 7 the server complained that our solution's destination facets weren't congruent with its source facets.
 We think the calls to `math.cos` and `math.sin` in the `rotate_polygon` function are at fault.

 We also implemented a quick-and-dirty JavaScript visualizer in `visualizer.js`.
 Open `visualizer.html` in your browser to try it out.
 It displays problems and solutions by generating an SVG image.
 `parse_problem.py` and `solution_to_json.py` convert problems and
-solution, respectively, to a JSON format that the visualizer can understand.
+solutions, respectively, to a JSON format that the visualizer can understand.

 ## Final thoughts